lytics/pathforajs/docs/docs/targeting.md

-Part of what makes Pathfora powerful is its ability to interact with [Lytics](http://www.getlytics.com/) and target certain audiences with certain modules.
-Setting up the targeting in Pathfora requires an object with certain targeting rules as the first param to [initializeWidgets](/api/methods.md#initializewidgets) and your Lytics Account ID as a second parameter.
+Pathfora gains power by seamlessly integrating with [Lytics](http://www.getlytics.com/) for real-time user identification.
+This allows for precise audience targeting with each module.
+Setting this up in Pathfora requires an object with certain targeting rules as the first param to [initializeWidgets](/api/methods.md#initializewidgets) and your Lytics Account ID as a second parameter.

 ``` javascript
 var modules = {